-Open an emergency savings account.
-You should always keep 3 to 6 months of bills tucked away in the event of emergency.
-If you paid off high interest debt, it means you don't have to put away as much money for emergencies.
+You should always keep three to six months of bills tucked away in the event of emergency.
+If you paid off high-interest debt, it means you don't have to put away as much money for emergencies.
 This should be in short-term laddered CDs or savings.
-You ladder CDs by making certain that one comes due every month for 3 to 6 months.
+You ladder CDs by making certain that one comes due every month for three to six months.
 That way, they're available if you need them.

-Divide the balance into several different investments.
-The safest way to invest any money is the use of asset allocation.
-Asset allocation is a method of investing where you put some funds in bonds, some in stock and some in fixed investments such as CDs or bank products.
+Diversifying your account by dividing the balance into several different investments is a way to reduce the overall risk of your portfolio.
+Asset allocation is a method of investing where you put some funds in bonds, some in stock and some in fixed investments, such as CDs or bank products.
 The younger you are or the further down the road you'll need the money, the more risk you can take, which means, the more you can invest in the stock market.
 If you're 20 to 30 and want the money for retirement, use the emergency funds as your bank products, and then divide the balance.
-Ten to 20 percent should be in bonds or bond funds and the balance should be in stocks or stock mutual funds.
+Ten to 20 percent should be in bonds or bond funds, and the balance should be in stocks or stock mutual funds.

-Diversify your investments within the allocations.
-Even if you put 50 percent in stocks and 50 percent in bonds, but the stocks and bonds were all for one company, you wouldn't be safely invested.
+Even if you put 50 percent in stocks and 50 percent in bonds, you wouldn't be safely invested if the stocks and bonds were all for one company.
 In fact, you'd expose yourself to a bunch of risk.
 It's like the old saying, "Don't you put all your eggs in one basket."
 Mutual funds are one way to diversify and so are ETFs, or exchange traded funds.
 However, you also need to make certain you have a mix of various sized companies, ones in several different industries and a mix of those that give dividends and those who invest profits back into the company.
 When you look for companies of different sizes, you'll find funds called large, mid and small cap.
 Cap stands for capitalization or how much money they have.
 Value and growth stocks differentiate how they deal with company profits, normally.

 - Jupiterimages/Comstock/Getty Images